HackerFoo/peg/README.md

 The interpreter evaluates the input after pressing `Enter`.
 The results will be printed after the next prompt, allowing you to edit the results.
 If the cursor is not on the right, a word did not have enough arguments to be evaluated; the cursor will be placed so that you can provide the missing arguments.
 If there are multiple results, up to 8 results will be printed, but only the first will appear at the prompt.
 If there are no results, the result `no` is shown, which is equivalent (defined in `lib.peg`).

-Haskeline provides the editing interface.
+[Haskeline](http://hackage.haskell.org/package/haskeline) provides the line editing interface.
 Clearing the input and pressing `Enter` will exit the interpreter.